 Walmart has been having an ongoing battle with locals and the city's zoning commission about building a fourth Neighborhood Market in Springfield, according to the Springfield News-Leader, with another in a series of zoning hearings held just last week, following the announcement that Mrs. Obama would visit.
 The city council voted 5-4 to approve the new Neighborhood Market.
 Read Walmart's latest financial report here.

-Mrs. Obama was accompanied in Missouri by Senior Policy Advisor for Healthy Food Initiatives Sam Kass, Chief of Staff Tina Tchen, Domestic Policy Adviser Julie Moreno, and her Communications Director Kristina Schake.
+Mrs. Obama was accompanied on her tour and in Missouri by Senior Policy Advisor for Healthy Food Initiatives Sam Kass, Chief of Staff Tina Tchen, Domestic Policy Adviser Julie Moreno, and her Communications Director Kristina Schake.
 (Above, Mrs. Obama with Walmart's Thomas, left, and locals during the store tour)

 Outside the snow-covered Walmart, Mrs. Obama was greeted by a handful of protesters holding signs as she arrived--as well as by very excited locals.
 Her large security contingent and motorcade caused a massive traffic snarl.
 There were cheers as Mrs. Obama departed after her forty-minute visit, heading back to Washington.